Finland's development cooperation in the Syrian crisis

 Finland’s development cooperation supporting the peace process

-Finnish development cooperation supports the participation of women and minority groups in the Syrian peace process and political development.
+Finnish development cooperation supported the participation of women and minority groups in the Syrian peace process and political development.

 Expected outcome: Syria has capacity for inclusive, peaceful and democratic development